High spirits battle: Asia tycoons vie for cognac maker Louis Royer

-HONG KONG/BANGKOK Thai billionaire Charoen Sirivadhanabhakdi is considering buying cognac maker Louis Royer, people familiar with the matter said, potentially locking horns with a Philippine tycoon for the French firm amid a forecast rebound in Asian demand for luxury spirits.
+HONG KONG/BANGKOK, May 30 Thai billionaire Charoen Sirivadhanabhakdi is considering buying cognac maker Louis Royer, people familiar with the matter said, potentially locking horns with a Philippine tycoon for the French firm amid a forecast rebound in Asian demand for luxury spirits.

-Liquor firm Emperador Inc (EMP.PS), controlled by the Philippines' fourth-richest person, Andrew Tan, said last week it has submitted a bid to buy Louis Royer, which has been put on the block by Japan's Suntory Holdings Ltd [SUNTH.UL] and is valued at about $150 million by sources.
-Charoen controls Thai Beverage PCL (TBEV.SI).
+Liquor firm Emperador Inc, controlled by the Philippines' fourth-richest person, Andrew Tan, said last week it has submitted a bid to buy Louis Royer, which has been put on the block by Japan's Suntory Holdings Ltd and is valued at about $150 million by sources.
+Charoen controls Thai Beverage PCL.

 The emerging battle for Louis Royer underscores the tycoons' desire to add top-end spirit brands to their portfolios, both to help sell their other brands and to benefit from a revival in demand for cognac in Asia, which is driven by countries such as Malaysia and Vietnam where wealth is accumulating rapidly.